Is it safe to fly again? Here are our tips

 Keeping abreast of ever-changing quarantine rules, travel bans, advisories, etc. is mission-critical for travelers in 2020.
 Regulations vary with the contours of state borders.
 Here’s a quick rundown of the current rules for each state — and a quick look at some of the most frequented international destinations from the U.S.

 Every state is on its own reopening schedule, and rules and regulations are changing rapidly, so it’s important to keep up to date with local guidelines before you travel.
-Here’s where things stand in each state right now.
+Here’s where things stand in a few key states right now:

 Here are a handful of the most common destinations for U.S. travelers:

-- Mexico – Non-essential travel restricted along the U.S.-Mexico land border, through July 21, 2020 (at the earliest).
+Non-essential travel restricted along the U.S.-Mexico land border, through November 21, 2020 (at the earliest).
 Passengers and aircrew members arriving at Mexican airports may be subject to health screenings including temperature checks.
-Those exhibiting symptoms may be subject to additional health screening and/or quarantine
+Those exhibiting symptoms may be subject to additional health screening and/or quarantine.

-- Italy – Allowed only for proven work, urgent health needs, or to return to your place of residence, indefinitely.
-Those travelers continue to be required to self-isolate for 14 days
+Allowed only for proven work, urgent health needs, or to return to your place of residence, indefinitely.
+Those travelers continue to be required to self-isolate for 14 days.

 What are airports like?